nenlep/TEAM-A--ENVATO/README.md

 # TEAM-A--ENVATO
-ClONE THE REPO
+1. Clone the repo
-Name your html according to the page you implemented example route.html then keep the html in the Root folder while css and images should be in their respective folder
+2. Name your html according to the page you implemented example route.html
+3. All css should be in the css folder and image in the img folder